Man charged with kidnapping attempt in Kendig Square in July denied bail: DA's office

 Mitchell was identified after police received a tip from a Turkey Hill employee that saw Mitchell a few times in the store around the time of the crime, police said.

-The employee said that she recalled a "distinct necklace" that police round at the scene of the attempted kidnapping, the district attorney's office said.
+The employee said that she recalled a "distinct necklace" that police found at the scene of the attempted kidnapping, the district attorney's office said.

 He was later identified in a police lineup.